Layers of the Earth

 What are the layers of the Earth?

-The Earth is made of three layers.
+The Earth is made of four layers.
 Let’s start from the outside and move our way in.
 The top layer, which is what we stand on is the crust, next comes the mantle and finally the core.
 Some of these layers are made up of even more layers and they’re always on the move.
 The Earth is mostly made of rock and metal.
 Scientists can’t exactly get in a rocket and head right to the middle of the Earth, or the core, so it’s difficult to know exactly what’s there.
 But being as clever as they are, they are always coming up with new ideas, and as measuring equipment becomes more advanced so they learn new things all the time.